frostoven/Cosmosis/CONTRIBUTING.md

 * Install git.
 On Windows, it will ask you how you'd like to handle CR/LF.
 You want any option that converts to Unix LF when committing; at time of writing the default option does exactly the right thing.
-** This project uses pre-commit hooks.
-The bash that comes with Windows git should be fine, though is currently untested by itself.
-If the build number does not increase after a commit, try installing [Cygwin](https://cygwin.com/install.html) (which is what the lead contributor currently uses).
 * Please consider testing your changes on both Windows and Linux.
 It isn't a strict requirement, but makes PRs to master easier for those who test the proposed changes because some small issues will already have been caught.